What Is a Tax Lien?

 How to deal with a tax lien

-If you have received a Letter of Federal Tax Lien from the IRS, there are several ways to deal with it:
+If you receive a Letter of Federal Tax Lien from the IRS, you have several options for dealing with it, depending on your situation.

-Pay taxes owed: To remove a tax lien, you can simply pay the back taxes owed (including fees and penalties).
-After payment is received, the IRS will remove the lien within 30 days.
+To remove a tax lien, you can simply pay the back taxes owed, including fees and penalties.
+After receiving your payment, the IRS will remove the lien within 30 days.

-Get on a payment plan: The IRS offers payment plans if you can’t pay the total amount owed.
-While you’ll still pay additional fees until you pay off the debt, if you create a payment plan with the IRS, they may stop collection processes.
+The IRS offers payment plans if you can’t pay the total amount owed.
+You’ll pay additional fees until you pay off the debt, but if you create a payment plan with the IRS, it may stop collection processes.
 That may prevent a tax levy.

-Submit offer in compromise: “In certain circumstances, taxpayers may qualify for an offer in compromise (OIC), where they can settle their tax debt for less than the full amount owed,” said Brody.
+“In certain circumstances, taxpayers may qualify for an offer in compromise (OIC), where they can settle their tax debt for less than the full amount owed,” Brody said.
 “This option is available to taxpayers who demonstrate financial hardship or exceptional circumstances.”

-Discharge of property: In some cases, a taxpayer will be able to discharge a property, removing it from the tax lien.
+In some cases, taxpayers can discharge a property, removing it from the tax lien.
 Eligible properties and situations are in IRS Publication 783.

-Bankruptcy: Filing for bankruptcy doesn’t automatically remove an IRS lien from your property or assets.
-But in some cases, bankruptcy can remove IRS liens.
+While filing for bankruptcy doesn’t automatically remove an IRS lien from your property or assets, it can stop IRS levies.

 » MORE: Pros and cons of IRS payment plans